dukejib/arshad/readme.md

-##Arshad's Website - Operational Website
+#Arshad's Website - Operational Website

-The website uses;
+###The website uses;

-Boostrap 4.0
+* Boostrap 4.0
-Jquery 3.1
+* Jquery 3.1
-Toastr.js
+* Toastr.js
-sweetalert.js //For Alerts
+* sweetalert.js //For Alerts
-"gloudemans/shoppingcart": "^2.5" - For Shopping Cart
+* "gloudemans/shoppingcart": "^2.5" - For Shopping Cart
-"kim/activity": "^1.1" - For Online Users - Sessions
+* "kim/activity": "^1.1" - For Online Users - Sessions
-//"pusher/pusher-php-server": "~3.0" - For Notifications on Web
-laravel mix
+* laravel mix
-laravel Passport (Ensure to run "php artisan passport:client --personal" if you want to work with your api personal tokesn) and ensure new name like "RibnsCuts-Android"
+* laravel Passport (Ensure to run **php artisan passport:client --personal** if you want to work with your api personal tokesn)